toby1984/javr/README.md

 ## Known issues

--Calculation of relocations is glitchy (rewrite is underway though...)
 - Syntax coloring is off when using MSDOS-style line endings (won't fix this since it is related to the fact that Swing text components internally convert all EOL sequences to '\n' but my parser uses the 'true' text offsets)
 - parsing #define is currently broken when trying to #define stuff like (a+b)/c (gets irritated by the leading parens)
 - parsing string literals currently swallows whitespace (0x20) chars in the strings